Supreme Court preserves abortion drug approval as legal case plays out

 “If this ruling were to stand, then there will be virtually no prescription, approved by the FDA, that would be safe from these kinds of political, ideological attacks,” President Joe Biden said in a statement earlier this month.

-The Supreme Court’s decision on Friday, hours before its self-imposed midnight deadline, means that the FDA’s 23-year-old approval of the drug will remain in place while a high-profile challenge mounted by an anti-abortion activist group continues in a lower court.
+The Supreme Court’s decision on Friday, hours before its self-imposed midnight deadline, means that the FDA’s 23-year-old approval of the drug will remain in place while the high-profile challenge mounted by an anti-abortion activist group continues in the lower court.

 Mifepristone was first approved for use by the US Food and Drug Administration in most cases up to 10 weeks of pregnancy in 2000.
 A vast majority of abortions occur within the first nine weeks of pregnancy.
 From 2019 through 2020, nearly 93 per cent of all abortions were performed before the 13th week, according to the US Centers for Disease Control and Prevention.